davwheat-warwick/wm160-notes/Block 1/5 - Friday/index.md

 ### One-tailed tests

-Where the **critical region** is one-sided, testing that a sample is greater than or less than, but not both.
+Where the **critical region** is one-sided, we are testing that a sample is greater than or less than, but not both.
 This could be a right-tailed or left-tailed test.

 ![](./one%20tailed%20test.png)

 ### Two-tailed tests

-Where the **critical region** is split into two, testing that a sample is both greater than and less than predefined values.
+Where the **critical region** is split into two, we are testing that a sample is both greater than and less than predefined values.

 The significance level is equally split on either side of the tails.
 For example, an SL of $5\%$ would be split into $2.5\%$ on the left region, and another $2.5\%$ on the right region.